ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="460"></a>
 #### Trace Flag: 460
-**Don’t leave this trace flag enabled.
+**Note: Don’t leave this trace flag enabled on global scope.
 There’s at least one [bug](https://feedback.azure.com/forums/908035-sql-server/suggestions/36311467-traceflag-460-causing-truncation-errors-on-code-pa) on SQL Server 2017 CU13: table variables will throw errors saying their contents are being truncated even when no data is going into them.**<br />
 Function: Replace error message [8152] with [2628] (`String or binary data would be truncated.
 The statement has been terminated.`).
 Description for [2628] mesage has useful information - which column had the truncation and which row.<br />